 Even if you’re using the surface of your credenza practically – perhaps as a bar, a TV stand, a spot for a record player, or a place to store serving dishes – it’s still important to view the space as a design opportunity.
 A glamorous bar tray, a bowl of lemons, a potted plant, or a colorful stack of books can all be used to turn the credenza into a piece of art.
 There are endless ways to style a credenza, so get inspired.

 When you’re decorating on a budget, it can be tempting to head to your local home goods stores and loading up on cheap wall décor, accessories, and trinkets to fill your space.
 While you might enjoy the instant gratification, an abundance of cheap but expensive-looking furniture and décor will quickly make your space feel cheap, too.

 Rather than blowing your budget on poorly made and therefore short-lived items, spend a little extra time shopping for quality, gently used items at an outlet store.
 At CORT Furniture Outlet, you can find beautiful, made-to-last décor and furniture that will make your home look expensive yet easily fit your budget.
-Make your life even easier with a CORT Furniture Outlet Instant Home Package, an all-in-one bundle of curated furnishings to turn an empty house into a stylish home.

 Make your home dazzle for pennies on the dime!
 Stop by CORT Furniture Outlet and discover home decor up to 70% off retail prices!
 Shop online or in-store for same-day pick-up, and design a space that looks like a million bucks.